• Wed. Mar 5th, 2025

 THE REPUBLIC OF VENICE CYPRUS COAT OF ARMS

-THE INFAMOUS STAR SHAPED WALLS
+THE INFAMOUS STAR-SHAPED WALLS

 The Venetians demolished the original Frankish walls and replaced them with the walls that we see today.
 The walls completely surround the old city of Nicosia and were designed at the time, to be more suitable for artillery.
 The walls have a perimeter of 4.5 km and they incorporate 11 bastions that create the infamous star shapes, and three main gates.
 Each gate was named after the region that it faces.
 The Kyrenia gate faces north, the Paphos gate faces west and the Famagusta gate faces east.
 Today, five bastions are located in the Greek zone, and another five are located in the Turkish zone.
-The 11th bastion is located in the buffer zone controlled by UN.
+The 11th bastion is located in the buffer zone that is controlled by United Nations.

 The Walls Of Nicosia